A framework for non-local, non-linear initial value problems: Abstract

 \section{Abstract}

-We study the Cauchy problem for non-linear non-local operators that may be degenerate.
+We study the Cauchy problem with non-linear non-local operators that may be degenerate.
 Our general framework includes cases where the jump intensity is allowed to depend on the values of the solution itself, e.g. the porous medium equation with the fractional Laplacian and the parabolic fractional $p$-Laplacian.
 We show the existence, uniqueness of bounded solutions and study their further properties.
 Several new examples of non-local, non-linear operators are provided.

-\begin{section}{Introduction} One of the core ideas in describing many phenomena in natural sciences is the notion of diffusion, whose mathematical description goes back to the beginning of the 20th century.
-A~comprehensive introduction to this concept from an analytical perspective is given in the review article~\cite{MR3588125}.
-The most prominent diffusion is the Brownian Motion with the Laplace operator $-\Delta$ as its infinitesimal generator.
-The more general class of L\'evy processes has been found to be important for the modelling of diffusive and non-diffusive phenomena in natural and social sciences~\cite{Humphries2010, pyle1986diffusion,schoutens2003levy,Viswanathan1996,MR1833700}.
+\begin{section}{Introduction} One of the core ideas in describing many phenomena in natural sciences is the notion of linear and non-linear diffusion.
+We refer to the review article~\cite{MR3588125} for a~comprehensive introduction to this concept from an analytical perspective.
+The most prominent diffusion is the Brownian Motion, whose mathematical description goes back to the beginning of the 20th century.
+Its infinitesimal generator is the Laplace operator $-\Delta$.

+The more general class of L\'evy stochastic processes has been found to be important for the modeling of diffusive and non-diffusive phenomena~\cite{MR1881970,Humphries2010, schoutens2003levy,MR1833700}.
 Here, the so called rotationally invariant $\alpha$-stable jump process can be seen as an important non-local counterpart of the Brownian Motion.
 Its infinitesimal generator is the fractional Laplace operator $(-\Delta)^{\alpha/2}$, where $\alpha \in (0,2)$.
-An introduction and overview of some the results related to non-local phenomena in analysis can be found in~\cite{MR3469920}.
+An introduction and overview of some analytical results related to non-local phenomena can be found in~\cite{MR3469920}.

 In this paper we put forward a framework for non-local, non-linear ``diffusion''.
 The operators that we consider might be degenerate but still allow for the conservation of mass, the maximum principle, and the comparison principle.
 It encompasses some of the known examples of equations which are used to describe behaviour of non-local diffusive-type processes, like the linear heat equation with the fractional Laplacian, the fractional porous medium equation or the parabolic equation with the fractional $p$-Laplacian.
 The framework also allows for new examples to be constructed and studied.